 Did you know…

-We can thank Mexico for introducing chocolate, chilies, and corn to the rest of the world!
+We can thank Mexico for introducing chocolate, chillies, and corn to the rest of the world!

 Mexico’s capital and biggest city is a hub of trade, commerce, politics, and everything in-between.
 If you’ve visited the country’s rural areas and states, this mega-city will seem like a whole other world in comparison.
-With all the amenities you would expect of a large modern Western city, you can live very comfortably, if not more expensively.
-The city sits atop of the ancient Aztec capital, Tenochtitlan, whose surviving artifacts provide a source of fascination to anyone with an ounce of interest in history.
-A number of different language schools are based here, including well-known ones like Berlitz.
+With all the amenities you would expect of any large, modern Western city, you can live very comfortably, if not somewhat expensively.
+The city sits atop of the ancient Aztec capital, Tenochtitlan, whose surviving artefacts provide a source of fascination to anyone with an ounce of interest in history.
+A number of different language schools are based here, including well-known ones such as Berlitz.

-Guadalajara really is the home of tequila and mariachi bands.
+Guadalajara is the home of tequila and mariachi bands.
 Unsurprisingly, it is the cultural capital of Mexico, second only to the much larger Mexico City and is nicknamed the ‘Pearl of the West’.
-Such a title wasn’t bestowed all because of some mariachi bands – who are fantastic – but because of its overall beauty: their museums, theaters, colonial architecture, and delicious cuisine abound.
+Such a title wasn’t bestowed because of some mariachi bands – who are fantastic – but because of its overall beauty: their museums, theaters, colonial architecture, and delicious cuisine.

 Made famous (some might even say notorious) by American students enjoying their spring break.
 There’s always a demand for teachers at this stunning beach resort.
 Cancun’s thriving tourist industry has both changed the flavor of the city and increased the need for English speakers to communicate with the (mostly) American tourists.
-For some fun in the sun, lounging by the Caribbean Sea with all the familiar Western amenities, work in Cancun.
-Conversely, you should also work in Cancun if you’re a seeker of adventure, authenticity, and originality.
+If it’s some fun in the sun, lounging by the Caribbean Sea with all the familiar conveniences you’re looking for then work in Cancun.
+Conversely, the city is ideal if you’re a seeker of adventure, authenticity, and originality.
 Scuba dive, explore the old city’s streets and discover the more unusual attractions on offer, such as this underwater museum.